vitali87/identity_verification/README.md

 ## Fireworks API

-Fireworks AI api support one of the best lightweight vision model phi-3-vision-128k-instruct which has 128k context length.
+Fireworks AI API supports one of the best lightweight vision model phi-3-vision-128k-instruct which has 128k context length.
+I chose this model as the identification system might be designed to run on edge devices with limited resources.

 ## Jailbreak